RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Methodology

 \subsubsection{Grid search}

 The purpose of the grid search is to obtain an overall description of the error landscape over a suitable region of the two-dimensional parameter space for {\tt k} and {\tt q}, with {\tt p} = 0 and ${\tt s}_{\tt e} = 100\%$.
 The forward problem is run at specific, uniformly distributed values of {\tt k} and {\tt q}, at which the error in Equation \eqref{eq:Error2} is calculated.
+An example of error landscape associated with synthetic data is provided in Appendix \ref{sec:App_synth}.
+This error landscape clearly identifies a global minimum (see Figure \ref{fig:virtual-e2}), which corresponds to the known {\tt k} and {\tt q} parameters.
+Similarly, in the case of field data, a global minimum was always observed in the examples we considered, as shown in Appendices \ref{sec:App_Hainan} and \ref{sec:App_Cairns}.

-A smaller parameter range, in which the minimum error is expected to occur, is identified and serves as the initial {\tt k} and {\tt q} range for the PSO.
-The latter is performed with {\tt p} ranging from 0 to the maximum allowable size so that traps do not overlap, and ${\tt s}_{\tt e}$ ranging from 0.1\% to 100\%.
-An example of error landscape associated with the two-parameter grid search is provided in Appendix \ref{sec:App_synth}.
+However, to mimic real-world uncertainties and include the effect of the other two parameters when analyzing field experiments, we do not rely on this straightforward search method and instead develop a better optimization technique, as shown below.
+Specifically, the grid search serves to identify a smaller parameter range, in which the global minimum error is expected to occur, and provides the initial {\tt k} and {\tt q} range for the PSO.
+The latter is then performed with {\tt p} ranging from 0 to the maximum allowable size so that traps do not overlap, and ${\tt s}_{\tt e}$ ranging from 0.1\% to 100\%.